AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/01-introduction/01-chapter1.markdown

 This book is meant to detail some easy-to-use recipes to solve punctual problems.
 This book highlights some technical details using the Pharo programming language.

+## What if I am not a Pharo programmer?

+The only way to salve you is to learn Pharo :) Pharo has a very simple syntax, which means that even for a Java programmer, code should be understandable.
+Chapter 2 also presents the Pharo programming language and environment.

 ## Additional Readings

 - http://www.gp-field-guide.org.uk by Riccardo Poli, Bill Langdon, and Nic McPhee